MD-J1/GPT-2-local-inference/README.md

 * **Deterministic output:** The code sets a fixed random seed for reproducible results.
 * **Greedy decoding:** The model always picks the token with the highest probability (`do_sample=False`), avoiding random sampling or stochastic outputs.
 * **Customizable output length:** Users can adjust the `max_new_tokens` parameter in `A.py` to generate longer or shorter responses.
+* **Parameters Extractor** The code is loads thr GP2 model then extracts its parameters as raw as possible.

 ## Usage